Aliya Begum: Early life

-Aliya was born in 1948 on May 23rd in Lahore.
-She completed her studies from University of Lahore.
+Aliya was born on 23 May 1948 in Lahore, Pakistan.

 Career

 She made her debut as a child actress in 1962 film Unchay Mahal.
 Aliya's mother Mumtaz was a producer and she worked in her mother's films.
 She worked in Lollywood films and appeared in films Taxi Driver, Pagri Sanbhal Jatta, Neyi Laila Neya Majnu, Teray Ishq Nachaya, Aasoo Billa, Dara and Chann Veer.

 Then she changed her name to Aaliya and later she appeared in films Ghairat Tay Qanoon, Zulm Da Badla, Basheera, 2 Rangeelay, Ishq Deevana and Doulat Aur Dunya.
-Since then she appeared in films Sher Khan, Daaman Aur Chingari, Zarq Khan, Hashu Khan, Sajjan Kamla, Jeera Sain and Noukar Tay Malik.
-In 1969 she starred in film Nai Laila naya Majnu with Syed Kamal, Lehri and Ilyas Kashmiri the film was a hit and she won Nigar Award of Best Supporting Actress.
+Since then she appeared in films Sher Khan, Daman Aur Chingari, Zarq Khan, Hashu Khan, Sajjan Kamla, Jeera Sain and Noukar Tay Malik.

+In 1969, she starred in the film Nai Laila Naya Majnu with Syed Kamal, Lehri and Ilyas Kashmiri the film was a hit and she won Nigar Award of Best Supporting Actress.
+She was a good actress at that time.